natnew/Financial-Data-Analytics/README.md

 ## Financial Data Analytics - Insurance Project

 ### Business Case
+The main goals throughout the analysis includes the following: <br>

 * Price products based on policy holder behaviour
 * Gain customer insight and assess their experience
 * Gain customer insight and assess their experience